-- Belts tend to stretch after a period of time.
+- 1. Belts tend to stretch after a period of time.
 They should be checked periodically for wear and tightness.
 When replacing belts, use the same type as supplied with the unit. - 2.
-Matched belts should always be used on units with multi-groove pulleys. - For belt replacement, loosen the tensioning device enough to allow removal of the belt by hand.
-Do not force belts on or off. - 4.
-Once installed, adjust belts as shown in "Pre-Starting Checks." - To ensure tightness, check pulley setscrews.
-Proper keys must be in keyways. - Fan RPM should not be readjusted.
+Matched belts should always be used on units with multi-groove pulleys. - 3.
+For belt replacement, loosen tensioning device enough to allow removal of the belt by hand. - 4.
+Once installed, adjust belts as shown in "Pre-Starting Checks." - 5.
+To ensure tightness, check pulley setscrews.
+Proper keys must be in keyways. - 6.
+Fan RPM should not be readjusted.
 Only use pulleys of identical size and type when replacing pulleys. - 7.
-On steel grease fans, the standard cast pillow block bearings are factory lubricated and are provided with external grease fittings.
-Annual lubrication is recommended, or more frequently if needed.
-See Table 2 on page 9.
+Shaft bearings can be classified in two groups: relubricating and non-relubricating.
+All nonrelubricating bearings on belt drive fans are factory lubricated and require no further lubrication under normal use (between -20° to 180°F (-29° to 82°C) in a relatively clean environment). - 8.
+On belt drive fans, the standard cast pillow block bearings are factory lubricated and are provided with external grease fittings.
+Annual lubrication is recommended, or more frequently if needed, see Table 1.
 Do not over-grease.
 Use only one or two shots of lubricant with a hand gun.
 Maximum hand gun rating is 40 psi.
 Rotate bearings during lubrication where good safety practice permits.
-Caution should be employed to prevent over packing or contamination. - Units installed in hot, humid or dirty locations should be equipped with special bearings.
+Caution should be employed to prevent over packing or contamination. - 9.
+Units installed in hot, humid or dirty locations should be equipped with special bearings.
 These bearings will require frequent lubrication.
-Caution should be employed to prevent over packing or contamination. - 9.
+Caution should be employed to prevent over packing or contamination. - 10.
 Grease fittings should be wiped clean.
 The unit should be in operation while lubricating bearings.
-Extreme care should be used around moving parts. - Grease should be pumped in very slowly until a slight bead forms around the seal.
-A high grade lithium base grease should be used.
-See Table 3 on page 9. - 11.
-During the first few months of operation, check bearing setscrews periodically to ensure tightness. - 12.
+Extreme care should be used around moving parts. - 11.
+Grease should be pumped in very slowly until a slight bead forms around the seal.
+A high grade lithium base grease should be used (see Table 2). - 12.
+During the first few months of operation, check bearing set screws periodically to ensure tightness. - 13.
 If unit is to be left idle for an extended period, remove belts and store in a cool, dry place to avoid premature belt failure.